beaujeuteam/discord-bot/README.md

 ### Utils

-Utils is a service with many function to match text
+Utils is a service with many function to match text and other stuff.

 * matchEvery(pattern, string): check if `string` match some `pattern`
     * Example : ```utils.matchEvery('apple', 'I want to eat an Apple and a Pineapple') //return true```